mverouden/blogdown-academic/content/post/2020-04-13-rstudio-installation-windows-10/index.md

 - [x] [R installed on Windows 10/11 via the WUR AppStore](/post/2020/04/06/r-installation-windows-10/#1-wur-appstore)

-The WUR AppStore currently contains RStudio version 2025.05.1 Build 513 named "**RStudio 2025.05.1.513**".
+The WUR AppStore currently contains RStudio version 2026.07.0 Build 139 named "**RStudio 2026.07.0.139**".

 ### 2. Manual Installation

 #### Download
 At the time this post was written, the latest stable release of RStudio was version 1.2.5033.
-The post has been updated to the current stable release version 2026.06.0 Build 242 (named "Blue Plumbago").
+The post has been updated to the current stable release version 2026.08.0 Build 187 (named "Yellow Yarrow").

-Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio 2026.06.0 Build 242 (ca. 354.2 MB)](https://download1.rstudio.org/electron/windows/RStudio-2026.06.0-242.exe)
+Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio 2026.08.0 Build 187 (ca. 380 MB)](https://download1.rstudio.org/electron/windows/RStudio-2026.08.0-187.exe)

 For newer versions of RStudio the steps described after the download are the same, but starting with a newer version of the RStudio executable file.